 There are many reasons why setting up website analytics is important For making informed decisions about your business website.
 And, luckily both Showit and Squarespace made getting Analytics set super easy and effortless.

 While Squarespace comes with its own built-in analytics, on Showit you will need to either use Google Analytics or integrate a different Analytics platform to be able to track your website stats.
 Showit integrates with Google Analytics, and it is extremely easy to set Google Analytics up in Showit.
-And, even in the case you need to set up the Google Tag Manager on Showit, Showit got you covered.
+And, even in the case you need to set up the Google Tag Manager on Showit, Showit has you covered.

 13 | Showit vs Squarespace – SEO